10-Q 1 fstr-20230930.htm 10-Q fstr-20230930

 Note 6.
 Inventory

 Inventory is valued at average cost or net realizable value, whichever is lower.
-The Company’s components of inventory as of September 30, 2023 and December 31, 2022 are summarized in the following table:
+The Company’s components of inventory are summarized in the following table for the periods presented:

 September 30,